-The innovative luxury handbags were premiered at the brand’s Cruise Collection 2020, which took place at the TWA Flight Center, part of New York’s John F. Kennedy airport.
+The innovative handbags were premiered at the brand’s Cruise Collection 2020, which took place at the TWA Flight Center, part of New York’s John F. Kennedy airport.

 Louis Vuitton Handbags – Canvas of the Future

 The location also helped tremendously with the general theme of the event, imagined as a ‘cultural dialogue’ between Paris and New York.

 The location, the overall setting, and the careful choice for fashion and accessories was a homage to the first trans-Atlantic crossings flight, that connected the City of Light and the house of LVMH, to the skyscraper culture of the Big Apple.

 There, Louis Vuitton’s ‘Cruise passengers’ embarked on imaginary round trips between the brand’s exquisite haute-couture and French heritage, to New York’s streetwear culture and underground, casual fashion styles, and sensorial voyages between the extravagant elegance of Paris and Wall Street’s office uniforms.

 Hailed as the most innovative ‘canvas’ to date, according to an LVMH spokesman, “flexible displays have become the reason for reconsidering the digital ‘Canvas of the Future’,” in a breathtaking symbiosis of craftsmanship with technology.